AikaHorizon333/RTR105/Chapters/BashModFiles.md

 # Creating and Editing Files in Terminal

 We can create files and the content within using terminal in-built options.

-## Creating Files:
+## Creating Files

 * Option 1 - We can create a file by using writing: